SulmanK/concept_visualizer/docs/frontend/contexts/AuthContext.md

 ## Usage

-The context is accessed through various custom hooks that expose specific parts of the auth state:
+The context is accessed through various custom hooks from `hooks/useAuth.ts` that expose specific parts of the auth state:

 ```tsx
 import {